A Faster Deterministic Approximation Algorithm for TTP-2: Our Algorithm

 \subsection{Analyzing the Approximation Ratio}

-We analyze the total traveling distance of all teams.
-We only describe the case of $n\equiv2$ (mod 8), because the case of $n\equiv6$ (mod 8) can be analyzed in the same way.
+Here we describe the analysis of the approximation ratio in the case of $n\equiv2$ (mod 8).
+The case of $n\equiv6$ (mod 8) can be analyzed in the same way.

-Recall the lower bound (\ref{LB1}).
-We define an \emph{extra traveling} as a traveling of an edge that is not counted in defining (\ref{LB1}).
-We categorize the super-teams into the following six categories, and estimate the distances of the extra travelings of the teams in each category.
+Recall the lower bound (\ref{LB1}), and define an \emph{extra traveling} as a traveling of an edge that is not counted in defining (\ref{LB1}).
+We estimate the distances of the extra travelings according to the following categorization of the super-teams into six classes.

 \paragraph{Category $\mathrm{(I)}$: Super-team $u_{1}$.} Teams $t_1$ and $t_2$ in super-team $u_{1}$ will play $m-5$ normal super-games, one special left super-game, two right super-games, and six games in the last slot.
 The travels of teams $t_{1}$ and $t_{2}$ are shown in Figures \ref{fig12}--\ref{fig15} in Appendix \ref{SECappA}.
 In the $m-5$ normal super-games and the special left super-game, teams $t_1$ and $t_2$ have no extra traveling.
 The distance of the extra traveling of $t_1$ in the two right super-games is $d_{4,n}+d_{n-5,n-1}$, and that of $t_2$ is $d_{4,n-1}+d_{n-4,n}$.
 The distance of the extra traveling of $t_1$ in the six games in the last slot is $d_{2,3}+d_{1,n-4}$, and that of $t_2$ is $d_{3,n-5}+d_{1,2}$.
 These extra traveling distances are summarized in Table \ref{table1}.